nulogy/umlgraph_tool/README.md

 ## Tips

-1. To generate a single diagram `rake "generate[ProductionDomain]" && open ./out/ProductionDomain.png`
+To generate a single diagram use `generate ProductDomain`

+Note: the generate command is defined as: `rake "generate[ProductionDomain]" && open ./out/ProductionDomain.png`

 ## Reference